lsu-ddem/intro-to-esports/content/1-Imagery/3_Lesson_3/_index.en.md

 ### Objective(s):

-After the daily meme, the students will be making connections and taking notes on the compositions of imagery and the effects the compositions have on an individual's psyche.it of Digital Storytelling, students will be introduced to the active role that imagery plays in storytelling.
+Students will be making connections and taking notes on the compositions of imagery and the effects the compositions have on an individual's psyche.
+In Digital Storytelling, students will be introduced to the active role that imagery plays in storytelling.
 Imagery will be studied in order to determine usage and appropriateness to the story that it accompanies.

 ### Overview: